What can we know about that which we cannot even imagine?

-One way to investigate this phenomenon is to adopt a functionalist, teleological perspective on evolution, viewing it as a process that creates increasingly ``optimized'' designs of biological organisms.
-It may simply be that it may take ~ a billion years to design a brain with our levels of intelligence, if the design is done using the kinds of ``search algorithm" embodied in natural selection.
+One way to investigate this peculiar reluctance of intelligence to increase is to adopt a functionalist, teleological perspective on evolution, i.e., to view evolution as a process that creates increasingly ``optimized'' designs of biological organisms.
+It may simply be that it may takes $\sim$ a billion years to design a brain with our levels of intelligence, if the design is done using the kinds of ``optimization algorithm" embodied in natural selection.
 Human brains are physically complicated devices.
 Presumably much of that complexity is necessary in any system that has the cognitive capabilities of our brains.
-And presumably, such complexity requires a while to evolve under the ``search algorithm" embodied in natural selection.
+And presumably, such complexity requires a while to evolve under the optimization algorithm embodied in (this very simplified formulation of) natural selection.

 While it’s hard to address this possible explanation quantitatively, it seems implausible.
 No other significant capability of biological organisms --- and there are some capabilities that are implemented with very complicated designs --- took a billion years of tinkering to evolve.
-Other biological capabilities, ranging from ability to navigate through an environment based on patterns of photons reflected from that environment, to the ability to defend against a vast range of microbial assaults, to the ability to disentangle multiple simultaneous sets of coupled waves of atmospheric disturbances and thereby solve ``the cocktail party problem", all of these abilities involve very complicated mechanisms.
-And yet all are extremely common across Terran species, both at present and in the past.
+Other biological capabilities, ranging from ability to navigate through an environment based on patterns of photons reflected from that environment, to the ability to defend against a vast range of microbial assaults, to the ability to disentangle multiple simultaneous sets of coupled waves of atmospheric disturbances impacting our ears, and thereby solve ``the cocktail party problem"; all of these abilities involve very complicated mechanisms.
+And yet all have been extremely common across Terran species, both at present and in the past.
+So this explanation seems to have major problems.

-Other possible explanations for the rarity of high levels of abstract intelligence have other such problems --- except for the simplest explanation, the one suggested by Occam’s razor.
-The rarity of high levels of abstract intelligence among Terran species strongly suggests that the fitness costs associated with such intelligence are high compared to the typical associated fitness benefits.
+All other possible explanations for the rarity of high levels of abstract intelligence that I know of have their own problems --- except for the simplest explanation, the one suggested by Occam’s razor.
+This explanation follows from the hypothesis that the fitness costs associated with high levels of abstract intelligence are large compared to the typical associated fitness benefits.
 It may simply be that evolutionarily speaking, it is stupid to be smart.